somedevv/permit-ssh/README.md

     list            Lists all saved users and keys interactive     Subcommand 'interactive' puts the tool in interactive mode.

+  Nested subcommands:
+    aws             Used with: add, remove or list.
+Uses AWS CLI to list instances, add or remove keys from EC2 linux instances.

   General Flags:
         --version       Displays the program version string.
     -h  --help          Displays help with available flag, subcommand, and positional value parameters.